jruels/secure-cicd-pipelines/labs/vault_minikube/index.md

    The environment variable `KUBERNETES_PORT_443_TCP_ADDR` is defined and references the internal network address of the Kubernetes host.

-   For a client to access the secret data defined at `secret/webapp/config`, it requires that the read capability be granted for the path `secret/data/webapp/config`.
+   For a client to access the secret data defined at `secret/webapp/config`, the read capability must be granted for the path `secret/data/webapp/config`.
 This is an example of a policy.
 A policy defines a set of capabilities.

 4. Write out the policy named `webapp` that enables the `read` capability for secrets at path `secret/data/webapp/config`.